bragewizard/master/paper/thesis.typ

 signals—analogous to a weighted sum in MLPs and generate an output spike or 'fire' only when a certain threshold is exceeded, a mechanism abstracted by the activation functions used in artificial neurons.

+neurons are intensity to delay converters

+critical brain theory

 However, this abstraction, while powerful, significantly simplifies the underlying neurobiology.
 Decades of rigorous neuroscience research reveal that brain function emerges from complex